 To remember that amazing day and the memories it went onto craft, here is a free copy of the book “Stencilling Tommy’s Footprints” click to download.

-These limited edition prints and postcards will become very collectible.
+These limited edition books and postcards will become very collectible.
 Please email firstname.lastname@example.org to order by PayPal or BACS transfer.

-Proceeds will help to fund a book about the Ampthill Camp ~ profits to benefit the charity Combat Stress which was founded in 1919 to help WWI veterans deal with shell shock.
+Proceeds have helped to fund a book about the Ampthill Camp and benefit the charity Combat Stress which was founded in 1919 to help WWI veterans deal with shell shock.